 Timber will be three days of music, arts, creativity and philosophy in the woods.
 With lots of different areas in the woods where festival-goers will be able to learn, relax, experience or just be.
 There will be live music, workshops, discussions, a chance to really chill out, great food, light and fire installations as well as storytelling and a lantern procession.
 Timber has seven themes to explore, with lots of different things happening in each one.
 The themes are; Gather, Provocation, Sound, Light, Breath, Feast and Time.

 The Breath theme includes family yoga, Tai Chi, Indian head massage and forest bathing.
 I am in dire need of some serious chill out time, so I think I know where I’ll be spending the weekend!
-Explore the experiences available over the weekend and find out more about the artists and performers appearing here.

 You can camp in the forest, learn more about the woods, reconnect with nature and have a really special weekend with the family.
 We are Just So Festival veterans and our favourite part of Just So is spending time in the Spellbound Forest; so I have high hopes that Timber Festival will have all of the wonder of the Spellbound Forest and more!